BrendanC11/osticket-postinstall/README.md

 </p>

 <p>
-Users can organize their tickets using the help topics.
-If consumers are unable to access mobile banking, we have created a help topic for them,"Business Critical Outage" is an example of this and can be viewed below.
+Help Topics enable Users to organize their tickets based on specific issues they are experiencing.
+For instance, if a User is unable to access mobile banking, a relevant Help Topic may be "Business Critical Outage", which can be accessed from the following location:
 </p>

 <p>